-C.1.13.
-Indicate the amounts of the following items relating to the overall remuneration of the Board of Directors:
+C.1.13 Indicate the amounts of the following items relating to the overall remuneration of the Board of Directors:

-Overall remuneration earned by the Board of Directors during the year (thousand euro) 7,404 Cumulative amount of rights of current directors in pension scheme (thousand euro) 7,568 () Cumulative amount of rights of former directors in pension scheme (thousand euro) 0
+Overall remuneration earned by the Board of Directors during the year 7.134 (thousands of euros) Cumulative amount of rights of current directors in pension scheme 7.298 () (thousands of euros) Cumulative amount of rights of former directors in pension scheme 0 (thousands of euros)

-^() It includes the amount corresponding to the variable remuneration 2018, 2019 and 2020 that are settled as a contribution to the Executive Chairman's Social Security Plan as it is beneficiary.
+OBSERVATIONS () It includes the amount corresponding to the variable remuneration 2018 and 2019 that are settled as a contribution to the Executive Chairman's Social Security Plan as it is beneficiary.

-C.1.14.
-Identify members of senior management who are not also executive directors, and indicate the total remuneration they earned during the year:
+C.1.14 Identify members of senior management who are not also executive directors, and indicate the total remuneration they earned during the year:

-Name or company name Position/s Mr. Carlos Francisco Vecino Montalvo Marketing Manager Mr. Pedro Larrea Paguaga Manager Energy Management and Networks Mr. Jorge Barredo Lopez Manager Renewables, Innovation and New Business Mr. Enrique Tapia Lopez People and Organisation Manager Mr. Rafael Blesa Martinez Information Systems Manager Mr. Manuel García Cobaleda General and Board Secretary Mr. Jordi Garcia Tabernero Sustainability, Reputation and Institutional Relations Manager Mr. Steven Fernández Financial Market Manager Mr. Jon Ganuza Fernández De Arroyabe Manager Planning, Control and Administration emuneration of senior management (thousand euro) --
+Name or company name Position/s Mr. Carlos Francisco Vecino Montalvo Marketing Manager Mr. Pedro Larrea Paguaga Manager Energy Management and Networks Mr. Jorge Barredo Lopez Manager Renewables, Wil.
+Jorge Barredo Lopez Innovation and New Business Mr. Enrique Tenie Lenez People and Organisation Mr. Enrique Tapia Lopez Manager Mr. Rafael Blesa Martinez Information Systems Manager Mr .
+Manuel García Cobaleda General and Board Secretary Sustainability, Reputation and Mr. Jordi García Tabernero Institutional Relations Manager Mr. Steven Fernández Financial Market Manager Mr. Lon Convey Formen des De Americke Manager Planning, Control Mr. Jon Ganuza Fernandez De Arroyabe and Administration